Sally Mene

-Sally Ann Mene (née Flynn; born 2 December 1949) is a former discus and javelin thrower from New Zealand.

-Sally competed in both the 1970 British Commonwealth Games and the 1974 British Commonwealth Games.
+Sally Ann Mene (née Flynn; born 2 December 1949) is a former New Zealand discus and javelin thrower.
+She competed at both the 1970 and 1974 British Commonwealth Games.

-Sally Flynn married Mene Mene, a decathlete, in 1970 and they had three children together.
-Their son Chris Mene is also a discus thrower, and their daughter Bernice Mene was captain of the New Zealand netball team, the Silver ferns.
+Flynn married Mene Mene, a decathlete, in 1970, and they had three children together.
+Their son Chris Mene is also a discus thrower, and their daughter Bernice Mene was captain of the New Zealand netball team, the Silver Ferns.